COVID-19 Message and Resources

 Regional Relief and Recovery Fund (RRRF)– Community Futures Stream

 Community Futures offices are supporting rural businesses requesting $40,000 or less.
-These businesses should apply through their local Community Futures office if they are eligible.
+If you are a rural business requesting more than $40,000 you should apply through Western Economic Diversification Canada.

 As the financing terms of RRRF and Canada Emergency Business Account (CEBA) are the same, rural businesses can choose which program to apply for funding.
 Applicants can only apply to ONE of these federal programs